 Do any of the products contain tree nuts?

-The Biocidin® Liquid, Biocidin® LSF, Biocidin® Capsules, Biocidin® TS, Dentalcidin™, and Dentalcidin™ LS all contain black walnut hull and leaf, which may contain trace amounts of the black walnut nut protein.
+The Biocidin® Liquid, Biocidin® LSF, Biocidin® Capsules, Biocidin® TS, Dentalcidin™, and Dentalcidin™ LS oral care solution all contain black walnut hull and leaf, which may contain trace amounts of the black walnut nut protein.
 Therefore, these products would not be suitable for use by those with severe nut allergies, as determined by their healthcare provider.

 Where do the product ingredients come from?

-The herbs in all of the products are from European and U.S. sources, except for the those in the Biotonic™ formula, which are from China.
+The herbs in all of the products are from European and U.S. sources, except for those in the Biotonic™ formula, which are from China.
 The Chinese herbs are certified organic and rigorously tested for any impurities.
 All of the herbs are processed in California at a cGMP facility that is regulated by the FDA and has NSF certification.

 Are the products vegan?

 All of the products are vegan, with the exception of the Dentalcidin™ toothpaste, which contains the bee product, royal jelly, and our Vitamin D3+ whose source is lanolin from sheep’s wool.

 What are the capsules made of for the G.I.
 Detox™+, Proflora 4R, and Biocidin encapsulated products?

 Vegetarian cellulose capsules are used for all products that come in capsule form.
 The cellulose is sourced from poplar and pine trees (HPMC), and as such may not be suitable for anyone with a severe poplar or pine tree allergy.
 The capsules used for the Biocidin® also contain a small amount of titanium dioxide, which gives them their opaque white color.